-- Taking significant measures to reduce greenhouse gas emissions across our operations and in our banking and trading books - Governance and transparency - Equality, diversity and inclusion - Community engagement - Advice for private clients on the advantages, opportunities and risks of ESG investments - Incorporate ESG consideration into active investment decisions
+- By 2030, achieving a balance between CO2 emissions and the removal of CO2 from the atmosphere in operations and in our banking book ("net zero"). - Governance and transparency - Equality, diversity and inclusion - Commitment to the community - Advising private clients on the benefits, opportunities and risks of ESG aspects when investing - Incorporating ESG criteria into investment decisions

 While the first four points focus on Vontobel as a company overall, the last two points specifically address our clients.
-We see it as our responsibility to inform each client about opportunities and risks associated with ESG investments.
+We see it as our responsibility to inform each client about the opportunities and risks associated with ESG investments.
 Additionally, our portfolio managers are dedicated to incorporating ESG aspects into their active investment decisions.